Murzyn: In language

-The English word "ghostwriter" can be translated informally in Polish as literacki Murzyn, in this case a "literary Negro".

 A murzynek can also mean a popular type of chocolate cake, or a portion of strong coffee.

-A cycki Murzynki ("Murzynka's tits") is a cake made of biscuit and chocolate.
+Cycki Murzynki ("Murzynka's tits") is a cake made of biscuit and chocolate.

 A murzyn polski ("Polish murzyn") is a variety of black-billed pigeon.

 A murzynka is also a type of strawberry with small, dark red fruit.

-A murzyn is also another term for szołdra, a Silesian easter bread.
+Muřin (murzyn, murzin; "murzin wielkanocny", or "Easter murzin") is another term for szołdra, a Silesian easter bread.

 In Polish culture

 A famous children's poem "Murzynek Bambo" has been criticized for imprinting a stereotypical image of an African child.
 Others argue that the poem should be seen in the context of its time, and that commentators should not go overboard in analysing it.